biomathlab/PDElearning/README.md

 PDEFIND/ - This folder contains the code to perform the PDE learning aspect of our study.

-animations/ - This folder contains movies (animations) of showing results of the finite difference, bi-spline, and neural network surface fitting methods applied to the advection diffusion, Fisher-KPP, and nonlinear Fisher-KPP equations.
+animations/ - This folder contains movies (animations) showing results of the finite difference, bi-spline, and neural network data denoising methods applied to the advection diffusion, Fisher-KPP, and nonlinear Fisher-KPP equations.